codsen/codsen/packages/string-unfancy/readme.md

 ## Idea

 This library converts fancy strings like curly apostrophes into not fancy ones, like a single quote.
-It is convenient when coding email templates when you want to ensure only simple characters are within `alt` attributes.
+It is convenient when coding email templates and you want to ensure only simple characters are within `alt` attributes.

 The list of covered characters includes all kinds of single quotes, double quotes, dashes and the non-breaking space.

+Also, this library will recursively decode any HTML entities before performing the replacement.

 ## Usage